Ardabil: Bazaars

 In the heart of the city, stands the ancient bazaar, described by historians of the 4th century CE as cruciform, with simply designed domes extending in four directions.
 Most sections of the bazaar were constructed and renovated during the Safavid and Zand periods.

-Produce Bazar, Ardabil and vicinity

-Located at the Meshkin Shahr gate is a market where farmers directly sell their produce to the public.

 Shrine

 One of the main sights in the city of Ardabil in north-west Iran is the shrine of Shaykh Safi al-Din Ardabili, who died in 1334.
 The Shaykh was a Sufi leader, who trained his followers in Islamic mystic practices.
 After his death, his followers remained loyal to his family, who became increasingly powerful.

 In 1501, one of his descendants, Shah Isma'il, seized political power.
 He united Iran for the first time in several centuries and established the Shi'i form of Islam as the state religion.
 Isma'il was the founder of the Safavid dynasty, named after Shaykh Safi al-Din.

 The Safavids, who ruled without a break until 1722, and then intermittently until 1757, promoted the shrine of the Shaykh as a place of pilgrimage.